As one might expect, managing medical evacuations on a global basis is not without its challenges.

 To evacuate a member, we need a copy of their passport plus, where required, a visa or permit for the country to which they will be moved.
 Visa’s can be difficult to obtain, particularly given the very tight deadlines to which we are operating, but with a strong network of medical partners located all over the world, we are always able to assist the member.

-To apply for an emergency visa, the following items are needed:
+To apply for an international emergency medical services visa, the following items are needed:

 Following the application, there are two different scenarios that may occur: